Anatomy & Function of the Facial Nerve

 - temporal bone tumor

 Lagophthalmos: Patients with lagophthalmos have an inability to close eyelids.
-This could occur, for instance, in patients with Thyroid eye disease.
+This may possibly occur, for instance, in patients with Thyroid eye disease.
 Visit the lagophthalmos page for more details.